ryanarj/ChatApp/README.md

 # ChatApp
-This project was created on Android Studio.
-It is a chat app that allows a user to chat with another user wither private of global.
+This project was created on Android Studio as the frontend and the backend was firebase database.
+It is a chat app that allows a user to chat with another user whether privately and globally.
 There features to add a new category, change the user's username and change font color.